mikebdp2/librecmc-work/docs/How_To_Build_libreCMC.md

  `make menuconfig`

  When configuring libreCMC for your device, it is imperative that the right target and profile are selected.
-Currently, we only _officially_ support the AR71XX target and the TP-Link TL-MR3020 and Netgear WNDR3800.
+Currently, we only _officially_ support `ath79` targets or devices listed on the [supported hardware](Supported_Hardware.md) list.
 If you want other packages, please keep in mind that these devices don't have very much in terms of flash ROM and your selection of packages may not work properly.
 Generally, a good default configuration includes:

  * luci : Collections -> luci  + luci -> protocols -> luci-proto-relayd